rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 ## Widget selection

-Clicking on a widget, on a tab label or on an item in the project tree selects the widgets for edition:
+Clicking on a widget, on a tab label or on an item in the project tree selects the widgets for editing:

 - All its editable properties are shown in the inspector panel
 - The corresponding item in the project tree is highlighted